 “Part of our role is to provide funding and technical assistance for those programs to take place,” said David Rothstein, Senior Principal at the Cities for Financial Empowerment Fund and leader of the Bank On initiative.
 “The Bank On program focuses on access to a safe and affordable checking account.
 We provide funding to the field of local coalitions that include city and county governments as well as nonprofit organizations.”

-“We don’t fund every one of them,” Rothstein said.
-“We provide technical assistance and help to those coalitions that work with their local and regional banks and credit unions to offer accounts that conform with our Bank On National Account Standards.”
+“We provide technical assistance and help to those coalitions that work with their local and regional banks and credit unions to offer accounts that conform with our Bank On National Account Standards,” Rothstein said.

 Standard Products Don’t Meet All Consumer Needs